It Takes Teamwork

 American Heart Association

-The American Heart Association & The American Stroke Association are devoted to saving people from heart disease and stroke – two of the leading causes of death in the world.
-We team up with millions of volunteers to fund innovative research, fight for stronger public health policies, and provide lifesaving tools and information to prevent and treat these diseases.
-We are proud to partner with the Cleveland Browns in the fight against childhood obesity in our community through the NFL Play 60 movement.
+The American Heart Association is devoted to saving people from heart disease and stroke – two of the leading causes of death in the world.
+The Cleveland Browns work with AHA in the fight against childhood obesity in our community through the NFL Play 60 movement.